-The skeleton would appear to be in a 'forced' foetal position whereby the ribcage and pelvis remained in a supine position but the head and the legs were rotated westwards.
-The 'unforced' foetal position would have the ribcage and pelvis resting on their right side.
-When considered together with the small dimensions of the burial pit, this may indicate either: 1) that the body of the deceased was possibly crouched in a very forced position so as to be buried in a small space; or 2) that the deceased was placed in a supine position with the legs bent.
+The skeleton would appear to be in a "forced" fetal position whereby the ribcage and pelvis remained in a supine position but the head and the legs were rotated westwards.
+The "unforced" fetal position would have the ribcage and pelvis resting on their right side.
+When considered with the small dimensions of the burial pit, this may indicate that:

+1) the body of the deceased was possibly crouched in a very forced position with the aim of being buried in a small space.

+2) the deceased was placed in a supine position with the legs bent.
 During the decomposition of the body the legs then collapsed to the west.

-Possible animal disturbances affected the tibias and ulnas.
 While the human remains were in a poor state of preservation, it was possible to document about 65% of the skeleton.
-During excavation the skull outline was mostly defined by the action of gypsum crystals on the dissolved bone mass.
+During excavation the skull was mostly defined by the action of gypsum on the dissolved bone mass.

-The left half of the lower jaw contained teeth and a molar and the ribcage retained most of the ribs and vertebrae, although all were in advanced process of decomposition and assimilation with the gypsum.
+The left half of the lower jaw contained teeth and a molar and the ribcage retained most of the ribs and vertebrae, although all in advanced process of decomposition and assimilation with the gypsum.
 The left clavicle was still intact although there were no remains of the scapula.